LostHopes/genutils/README.md

 - [x] show hidden files (-a)
 - [ ] list directories recursively (-R)
 - [x] output with colors
+- [ ] sort items by default and select certain algorithm if argument is provided (-s)

 ## cpg (copy files and/or directories)